david-garza/kickstarter-analysis/README.md

 ### Purpose
 This analysis attempts to answer Louise's additional questions and to continue demonstrating skills in excel.

+The primary goals are to provide an answer to Louise's questions:
+1. When is the best type of the month to launch a successful kickstarter campaign.
+2. Which goal amounts result in in succesful kickstarter campaigns.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date